snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 ![lambaesis][lambaesis-img]
 Lambese - M. Gasmi / CC-BY 2.5

 <h2 id="se">1.
-Stream Enrich updates</h2>
+Enrichment process updates</h2>

 <h3 id="ext">1.1 Externalizing the file used for the user agent parser enrichment</h3>

-Up until this release, the [User Agent Parser Enrichment][ua-parser-enrichment] relied on a "database" of user agent regexes that was embedded within the code.
+Up until this release, the [User Agent Parser Enrichment][ua-parser-enrichment] relied on a "database" of user agent regexes that was embedded along the code.
 With this release, we have externalized this file to decorrelate updates to the file from updates to the library, which gives us a lot more flexibility.

-This User Agent Parses update will of course make its way into a future batch pipeline release, and we'll be doing the same thing for the Referer Parser Enrichment as well.
+This User Agent Parser Enrichment update is available for both batch and real-time users, and we'll be doing the same thing for the Referer Parser Enrichment as well.

 Huge thanks to [Kevin Irwin][userkci] for contributing this change!